|

 Note

-the aircraft.
-Thus, any aircraft that meets these specifications is
+Any aircraft that meets these specifications is considered an LSA, regardless

-to the definition an Aeronca 7AC certificated as a Standard Aircraft,
+of its certification type.
+Thus, according to the definition an Aeronca 7AC certificated

-a Challenger II certified as an Experimental Light-Sport Aircraft,
+as a Standard Aircraft, a Challenger II certified as an Experimental Light-Sport

-are all considered LSAs.
+all considered LSAs.
+This

 distinction is important from the piloting side of the Sport Pilot/Light-Sport

-Aircraft regulations, since the regulations allow a person to exercise
+Aircraft regulations, since the regulations allow a person to exercise sport pilot

-sport pilot privileges in any aircraft that meets the LSA specifications.
+privileges in any aircraft that meets the LSA specifications.
+That means a pilot

-That means a pilot with a sport pilot rating or better in the appropriate
+with a sport pilot rating or better in the appropriate aircraft category can legally

-aircraft category can legally fly any LSA, no matter how it was certificated.
+fly an LSA, no matter how it was certificated.
+What

 is a Special Light-Sport Aircraft (S-LSA)?